Client-Conditional Federated Learning via Local Training Data Statistics: Discussion

 \textbf{Conditioning architecture.} We inject client statistics by concatenating~$\mathbf{s}_i$ with the flattened CNN output before the fully-connected layers.
 An alternative is to condition the convolutional layers themselves---for example using Feature-wise Linear Modulation (FiLM)~\cite{perez2018film}, which applies learned affine transformations to intermediate feature maps based on conditioning information.
-We experimented with FiLM conditioning but found that it did not improve over simple concatenation in our setting; performance was in fact slightly worse, likely because the convolutional layers benefit from being fully shared across clients while the FC layers provide sufficient capacity for client-specific adaptation.
+We experimented with FiLM conditioning but found that it did not improve over simple concatenation in our setting; performance was slightly worse, likely because the convolutional layers benefit from being fully shared across clients while the FC layers provide sufficient capacity for client-specific adaptation.
 More expressive conditioning mechanisms may prove beneficial for harder tasks or larger models, but we leave this to future work.

 \textbf{Model capacity.} Concatenating~$\mathbf{s}_i$ increases the parameter count of the first FC layer by $32 \times H$ weights, a less than 1\% increase in total model parameters (Sec.~\ref{sec:arch}).
 In our previous work~\cite{brannvall2025conditioning}, we controlled for this by providing the same total parameter budget to all compared methods.
-Given that the capacity increase here is so modest, we did not carry out that equalization for the present study.
+Given the modest increase, we did not equalize capacity here.
 A controlled capacity comparison across all baselines remains a natural extension.

 \textbf{Temporal concept shift.} Our method computes the statistics vector once from each client's training data and treats it as fixed throughout training and inference.
 This design does not account for temporal concept shift---changes in the data distribution over time---which is challenging because stale statistics may no longer reflect the client's current distribution, and because gradual drift makes it unclear when or how frequently to recompute.
 For sudden regime shifts (e.g., a client's task changes abruptly), the conditioning approach offers a natural remedy: the client recomputes its statistics vector from recent data, and the shared model adapts through the existing conditioning mechanism without retraining.
 However, handling gradual concept drift---where the distribution evolves slowly and the boundary between regimes is unclear---remains an open problem that we leave to future work.